mialana/mini-minecraft/README.md

 Simillarly for placement, I used gridMarch to get the block 3 units away from me, then checked if the closest axis adjacent block to that block is empty, then placed a block there.

+Fly mode: pressing the F key allows the player to enable fly mode, in which the player can move freely throughout the world without the restrictions of collisions and gravity.

 ### Procedural Terrain - Rachel Lin

 The procedural terrain generation is based off of several noise functions.